Thursday, February 22, 2007

 Preheat oven to 400°F.

-Dump the mix into a bowl and cut in the Earth Balance with two forks, or a pastry cutter until like crumbs.
+Dump the mix into a bowl and cut in the cold vegan butter with two forks, or a pastry cutter until the mixture is like crumbs.

 Mix together the lemon juice and milk.
 Pour into the mix and mix briefly with a fork.